-As part of an on-going evaluation program the EPA has required us to monitor some additional contaminants/chemicals during the Fifth Unregulated Contaminant Monitoring Rule (UCMR 5).
-Information collected through the monitoring of these contaminants/chemicals will help to ensure that future decisions on drinking water standards are based on sound science.
-Currently, Cannon AFB is sampling for Per- and Polyfluoroalkyl (PFAS) substances as part of an EPA sampling project.
+In 2023, Cannon AFB was selected by the EPA to participate in the Fifth Unregulated Contaminant Monitoring Rule (UCMR 5).
+Information collected through the monitoring of contaminants/chemicals was used to help ensure that future decisions on drinking water standards are based on sound science.
+Per- and Polyfluoroalkyl (PFAS) substances was part of this sampling project.

 EPA issued interim Health Advisories for PFOS and PFOA in 2022.
-EPA announced a proposed regulation on PFAS drinking water standards for public comment on March 14, 2023.
+EPA announced a proposed regulation on PFAS drinking water standards for public comment on March 14, 2023 and went into effect in April of 2024.
 The Department of Defense (DoD) supports EPA taking regulatory actions to address PFAS, including a drinking water standard for PFAS that will apply to all drinking water suppliers once final.
 DoD respects and values the public comment process on this proposed nationwide drinking water rule and looks forward to implementing the clarified regulatory drinking water standard for PFAS released in 2024.
+DoD has been evaluating its efforts to address PFAS in drinking water, and what actions we can take to be prepared to incorporate this standard, such as reviewing our current data and collecting additional sampling where necessary.
+DoD remains committed to communicating and engaging with our communities throughout this process.

 This report is only for data that applies to the 2022 EPA Interim Health Advisory (Health advisories are non-regulatory and reflect EPA's assessment of the best available peer-reviewed science).
+PFOS, GenX, and PFOA were not detected in our water during the UCMR 5 sampling event.